 Using either upside-down or right-side up installation, any reasonably handy person should be able to install an undermount sink or to reset a sagging one like a pro!
-Now it's time to get creative with these little kitchen helpers.

 About the author: From his past experience as a contractor and cabinetmaker, Michael Chotiner has accumulated some great "pro how-to" knowledge that he likes to share for The Home Depot.
 To see a wide array of under-mount and over-mount kitchen sinks, visit homedepot.com.